-Le criminal tient le civil is a maxim of Jersey law that usually means that on a given set of facts, a criminal prosecution should be allowed to take its course before civil proceedings are considered.
-This does not prevent a plaintiff from initiating proceedings, especially where it is necessary to do so in order to avoid a claim prescribing, nor does it prevent a plaintiff from obtaining interlocutory relief such as is described above where the relevant legal tests are met.
+Le criminal tient le civil en état is a maxim of Jersey law that usually means that on a given set of facts, a criminal prosecution should be allowed to take its course before civil proceedings are tried.
+This does not prevent a plaintiff from initiating proceedings, especially where it is necessary to do so in order to avoid a claim prescribing; nor does it prevent a plaintiff from obtaining interlocutory relief such as is described above where the relevant legal tests are met.

-Under Jersey law, a conviction in a criminal generally requires proof beyond reasonable doubt whereas proof of a civil claim is normally only on the balance of probabilities.
-It follows that civil proceedings which rely on a set of facts which have secured a conviction will almost inevitably succeed.
-As such, having obtained the necessary interlocutory relief, a plaintiff in a civil fraud may find it easier to simply allow a fraudster to be prosecuted and convicted of their crime and then seek summary judgment rather than having to do anything so laborious as proving its claim.
+Under Jersey law, a conviction in a criminal claim generally requires proof beyond reasonable doubt, whereas proof in a civil claim is normally only on the balance of probabilities.
+It follows that civil proceedings which rely on a set of facts that have secured a conviction will almost inevitably succeed.
+As such, having obtained the necessary interlocutory relief, a plaintiff in a civil fraud may find it easier to simply allow a fraudster to be prosecuted and convicted of his or her crime and then seek summary judgment, rather than having to do anything so laborious as proving its claim.

-V Key Challenges
+V Key challenges

-As elsewhere, the principal challenge for Jersey is that in an increasingly globalised world frauds and movement of assets will be increasingly international and digitised.
+As elsewhere, the principal challenge for Jersey is that in an increasingly globalised world, frauds and movement of assets will be increasingly international and digitised.
 Jersey will likely be only part of the whole piece.
-This is not unfamiliar, however, in that Jersey firms and its Court are often engaged as part of a larger recovery effort internationally.
-However, while remedies will continue to be fashioned to evolve as do frauds, the methods of commission and camouflaging fraudulent activity will also evolve and necessarily be one step ahead of such pursuits.
-The bigger challenge is to obtain sufficient evidence to point to specific accounts or entities that appropriate applications can be targeted and made in time.
+This is not unfamiliar, however, in that Jersey firms and its court are often engaged as part of a larger recovery effort internationally.
+However, while remedies will continue to be fashioned to evolve as frauds do, the methods of commission and camouflaging of fraudulent activity will also evolve and necessarily be one step ahead of such pursuits.
+The bigger challenge is to obtain sufficient evidence to point to specific accounts or entities, so that appropriate applications can be targeted and made in time.